mongodb/docs-app-services/source/includes/appschema-functions.rst

-{+service-short+} Functions are defined in a sub-directory of your application's ``/functions`` directory.
+Atlas Functions are defined in a sub-directory of your application's ``/functions`` directory.
 Each function maps to its own subdirectory with the same name as the function.